- Author: Pepper Winters

 Written from hers and Elders point of view, you’re there first-hand feeling what they are and thinking of ways to escape the horrors, without the paragraphs being repetitive or confusing.

 This story, it isn’t hearts and flowers and butterflies; actually there is a single, significant butterfly.
 It’s a story you should hate, but like with most shockers – i loved it.
-The second book in the series, Dollars, well, i think it hit me harder than this one but because of this one.
-I’ll be writing a review on it soon.
+The second book in the series, Dollars, well, i think it hit me harder than this one.

 I would advise not to read this series out of order.
 Experience Pim’s journey from the start and prepare to experience all the feels…